Apodini/ApodiniMigrator/README.md

 ```

 ## Contributing
-Contributions to this projects are welcome.
+Contributions to the projects are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.

 ## License
 This project is licensed under the MIT License.
 See [License](https://github.com/Apodini/ApodiniMigrator/blob/develop/LICENSES) for more information.